axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-image-from-scratch.md

 to allow root shell login, and allow for several concurrent SSH connections (up to 100) starting up around the same time.

-I copied the JDK7/JDK8 installations, particularly the current sapjvm_8 VM, from an existing SL instance to /opt.

 I linked /etc/init.d/sailing to /home/sailing/code/configuration/sailing and added the following links to it: